Department of Nursing

 This course explores medications, medication classifications, pharmacokinetics and pharmacodynamics based on pathophysiology concepts with an overall goal of developing safe medication administration for complex nursing, community, mental health, and women’s/men’s health.
 This course also explores the legal/ethical and professional parameters of medication therapy.

 This course will allow students to review essential professional nursing content and practice test taking strategies to prepare the student for the NCLEX-RN examination.
+Students will participate in collaborative activities to enhance their professional identity and develop their nursing expertise.

 This course will assist the student to explore the knowledge, development, and management of the multidisciplinary care of the childbearing family, infants, & pediatrics.
 Through the integration of evidenced based research in relation to health promotion, and disease prevention, the students will explore the common concerns of childhood and the childbearing family.